aksiksi/histweet/README.md

 3. Contain the word "dt" (as a regex pattern)

 ```
-histweet rules --age 3m5d --max-likes 3 --match '\sdt(\s|\.|$)'
+histweet rule 'age > 3m5d && likes < 3 && text ~ "dt"'
 ```

-To point `histweet` at your archive JSON, add the `--archive` flag like so:
+To point `histweet` at your archive JSON, pass in the `--archive` flag like so:

 ```
-histweet rules --age 3m5d --max-likes 3 --match '\sdt(\s|\.|$)' --archive /path/to/tweet.js
+histweet rule --archive /path/to/tweet.js 'age > 3m5d && likes < 3 && text ~ "dt"'
 ```

-The tool will now run the rules against the contents of your archive, and then use the Twitter API to delete all matching tweets. **Note:** the archive does not contain number of replies, so that rule is simply *ignored*.
+The tool will now run the same rules against the contents of your archive, and then use the Twitter API to delete all matching tweets.

 You can view full usage by passing in the `-h` flag.